fogfish/opts/README.md

 ---

 Lightweight library crafted to streamline and automate Golang's Functional Option Pattern.
+Would you like to know more?
+Read the post - [Next-Gen Functional Options in Golang: Effortless Configuration, Zero Boilerplate.](https://medium.com/@dmkolesnikov/next-gen-functional-options-in-golang-effortless-configuration-zero-boilerplate-8bb47b1872fc)

 ## Inspiration